axelvaldez/radical-companies/_posts/children-stories/2024-08-03-how-it-started.markdown

  <p>They did not know back then how much Fiat would impact them.</p>

 <h1>Fiat</h1>
- <p>Fiat was a friend back then of Meaning and Belonging.
-It came together from the pieces on the floor, like Itsums do.
-But it had a preference for pieces with sharp edges.</p>
- <p>Meaning, Belonging, and all the Itsums had the ability to change as they deeply listened.
+ <p>Fiat came together from the pieces on the floor, like Itsums do.
+But it had a preference for pieces with sharp edges.
+Meaning, Belonging, and all the Itsums had the ability to change as they deeply listened.
 But Fiat&rsquo;s morphing abilities were very something else.
  <p>All the Itsums picked up pieces of love as they came together, but not Fiat.</p>

 <h1>How It Started</h1>
  <p>Fiat turned out to be very divisive.
-It all started when it moved out of the Foundation house with Fear and Threat;.
-They all had also very little love in them.</p>
- <p>Then Violence came together in the Fiat house and things really bad.</p>
+It all started when it moved out of the Foundation House with Fear and Threat.
+All three of them had also very little love in them.
+Then Violence came together in the Fiat House and things really bad for most Itsums.</p>
- <p>As the Fiat House grew, the Foundation House almost dissapeared, but feelings and vague memoreis remained.</p>
+ <p>As the Fiat House grew, the Foundation House almost dissapeared, but feelings and vague memories remained with the Itsums.</p>

+<h1>Radical</h1>
- <p>Then Radical built a little Foundation Shack, and that is where it lived with friends Meaning, Belonging, Decentralization, Transparency, and Experimentation.</p>
+ <p>Radical came together in the Foundation House.
+It lived there with Meaning, Belonging, Decentralization, Transparency, and Experimentation.</p>
+ <p>They did not know back then how much Radical would impact them.</p>

 <h1>How It Ended Up</h1>
  <p>All ended well.
 But it took a long time and a lot of tears.</p>